MichaelKim/webview/README.md

 #### Windows OS

-- Requires Windows 10, version 1803 (Build 17134), recommended version 1809 (Build 17763)
+- Requires Windows 10, version 1809 (Build 17763)

 The C++/WinRT API is fairly new, and its webview was introduced in v1803 ([UniversalAPIContract v6](https://docs.microsoft.com/en-us/uwp/api/windows.web.ui.interop.webviewcontrol)).
+This also uses `WebViewControl.AddInitializeScript` introduced in v1809.
 For more information about API contracts, read this [blog post by Microsoft](https://blogs.windows.com/buildingapps/2015/09/15/dynamically-detecting-features-with-api-contracts-10-by-10/#sRg3eXXT8oJzhUxY.97).

 Also, displaying `localhost` in the webview will only work after adding a loopback exception.
 A simple way to enable this is to run